 A critical point to understand is that much of the Point Roberts shoreline is classified under protected environment status, including that beautiful beach at the foot of Seabright Farm that you access with those fun and funky stairs.
 Respecting this designation is important to maintaining the health of our shores, as shoreline erosion is a serious environmental concern that could cause major damage to our community.
 The big restriction is that boats are prohibited from mooring along the shoreline, although kayaks and canoes can be pulled up on the beaches.

-The best location then for mooring your boat is at the Point Roberts Marina, located within an easy 5 minute drive of Seabright Farm.
-The marina offers berthing for vessels up to 150’, free pump-out facilities and a full service repair and chandlery shop.
+The best location, then, for mooring your boat is at the Point Roberts Marina, located within an easy, five-minute drive of Seabright Farm.
+The marina offers berthing for vessels up to 150 feet, free pump-out facilities and a full service repair and chandlery shop.
 The on-site Point Roberts Yacht Club also offers mooring services for yachts.
 Mooring is complimentary for up to 48 hours.
 More information can be found at their website.